 Pre-Primaries are at that age when they think about and begin to question the stories and images they don't understand.
-So do we, but as adults we often just accept that there are angels and don't really think too much about them.
-With so much emphasis on the supernatural in our society today, we need to be knowledgeable about what is truth and what is fiction.
+As adults, we might just accept the reality of angels without giving them much thought otherwise.
+But with so much emphasis on the supernatural in our society today, we need to be knowledgeable about what is truth and what is fiction.